dfinity/examples/native-apps/unity_android_deeplink/android_integration/README.md

 2. Navigate to the `AgentAndPlugin` in the scene hierarchy
 3. Update the `Greet Backend Canister` with your own greeting backend canister id
 4. Update the `Greet Frontend` with your own greeting frontend
-5. If you use a different URL scheme to launch you Unity project in [ii_integration_page](../ii_integration_page/README.md), please update the `kAndroidScheme` & `kAndroidHost` in [AndroidPostBuildProcessor.cs](./Assets/Editor/AndroidPostBuildProcessor.cs) accordingly.
+5. If you use a different URL scheme to launch your Unity project in [ii_integration_page](../ii_integration_page/README.md), please update the `kAndroidScheme` & `kAndroidHost` in [AndroidPostBuildProcessor.cs](./Assets/Editor/AndroidPostBuildProcessor.cs) accordingly.

 After updating your Unity project correctly, please build to Android platform in Unity, just
 1. Go to `File -> Build Settings` window
 2. Switch to `Android` platform
-3. Click `Build` to build the Android apk, or Click `Build And Run` to build and run on the connected device.
+3. Click `Build` to build the Android app, or Click `Build And Run` to build and run on the connected device.